cloudify-cosmo/docs.getcloudify.org/content/working_with/console/customization/templates-mgmt.md

 After clicking the **Create page** button and specifying the name of the new page, you will see the new page appear in the page’s list, and a Page Id will be automatically created for it.
 You will then be able to choose or edit it from the actions menu to its right.

-Upon choosing the edit option, the page will be open in **Edit Mode**, in which you can add widgets and edit their properties, order and appearance.
+Upon choosing the edit option, the page will open in **Edit Mode**, in which you can add widgets and edit their properties, order and appearance.
 You can also change the page name by clicking on the name shown on the top (after **Template management/**).

-Once you are happy with your page, choose **Save** in the page management menu, and once back in the Template Management window you can now choose a template and add the page to it.
+Once you are happy with your page, choose **Save** in the page management menu, and once back in the Template Management window you can now choose a template and add a page to it.

-Once you are done creating and editing the templates and pages, choose **Close** from the top right corner.
+Once you are done creating and editing the templates and pages, click **Close** in the top right corner.

 ## Sharing templates